 Deal With Your Cavities and Avoid Them in the Future

 In addition to regular brushing and flossing, the best way to avoid cavities is to have your teeth professionally cleaned by an oral hygienist and your mouth examined by Jeffrey D. Clark, DDS, every six months.
 If you are experiencing any indications that you may have a cavity or know that you are dealing with tooth decay, Dr. Clark encourages you to make an appointment as soon as possible.
 The sooner you take action, the less invasive and expensive the treatment will be.
-Call Scottsdale Dental Excellence at 480 585 1853 to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your appointment.